Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Proof of the main results

-Consider the element $ U XY X=UT,$ say.
-Let $Z=X^{-1} Y X$ so that $T = X^2 Z$.
+Consider the element $ U XY X\,=\,UT,$ say.
+Let $Z\,=\,X^{-1} Y X$ so that $T\, =\, X^2 Z$.
 Note that $T$ is elliptic as it fixes the intersection of the axes of $X, Y$.
 Moreover, it can be easily checked using the loop configuration diagram that the curve represented by the element $uxyx$ is simple, closed, and essential.
 Hence $UT$ is also an elliptic element.
 However, we also have:

-\begin{claim} The axis of $T = XYX$ does not lie on the plane $P$ unless $X$ is a $\pi$--rotation. \end{claim} \begin{proof}[Proof of claim] Note that since $Z = X^{-1}YX$, the axis of $Z$ is the image of the axis of $Y$ under $X^{-1}$.
+\begin{claim} The axis of $T \,=\, XYX$ does not lie on the plane $P$ unless $X$ is a $\pi$--rotation. \end{claim}

+\begin{proof}[Proof of claim] Note that since $Z \,=\, X^{-1}YX$, the axis of $Z$ is the image of the axis of $Y$ under $X^{-1}$.
 Choose the plane $K$ to be the one containing the axes of $X$ and $Z$.
-Then $ K=X^{-1}(P)$, i.e\ the image of $K$ under $X$ is the plane $P$.
+Then $ K\,=\,X^{-1}(P)$, i.e.,\ the image of $K$ under $X$ is the plane $P$.
 Since $X^2$ and $Z$ have the same axes as $X$ and $Z$ respectively, Lemma \ref{lem-plane} shows that the axis of $X^2Z$ will be on a plane that is at equal angles from $K$ and $P$.
 In particular, the axis does not lie on the plane $P$ unless $X^2$ is the identity element, that is, unless $X$ is a $\pi$--rotation. \end{proof}

 Since we have assumed that the axis of $U$ does not pass through $p$, the plane $P$ is the unique plane that contains both $p$ and the axis of $U$.
 Note that the axis of $T$ contains $p$; hence if it does not lie in the plane $P$, the axes of $U$ and $T$ cannot lie on a common plane.
 By Lemma 3.4.1 of \cite{gkm}, we have a contradiction to the fact that $UT$ is elliptic.
 Hence, $X$ must be a $\pi$--rotation.
 Repeating the same argument for other presentations of $\pi_1(\Sigma_{1,2})$, we are thus reduced to the case where the monodromy trace of every nonseparating simple loop on $\Sigma_{1,2}$ under $\rho$ is $0$.
-It is easy to see that such $\rho$ is in fact dihedral, whence the hypothesis of the Proposition implies that $\rho$ is unitarizable, a contradiction. \end{proof}